PaoloRibeca/KPop/README.md

 > :warning: Note that the only operating systems we officially support are Linux and MacOS. :warning:
 >
 > Both OCaml and R are highly portable and you might be able to manually compile/install everything successfully on other platforms (for instance, Windows).
 Please let us know if you succeed or if you encounter some unexpected behaviour.
-However, please note that in general we are unable to provide installation-relaated support or troubleshooting on specific hardware/software combinations.
+However, please note that in general we are unable to provide installation-related support or troubleshooting on specific hardware/software combinations.

 ### 0.1.
 Conda channel